stevens68/twixtbot-ui/README.md

 ### File | Open File...

-You can load games stored in [T1j](http://www.johannes-schwagereit.de/twixt/T1j/index.html) file format (*.T1).
+You can load games stored in [T1j](http://www.johannes-schwagereit.de/twixt/T1j/index.html) file format (\*.T1) or littlegolem.net format (\*.tsgf).
 After game is loaded, the player names and the board are updated and you can continue to play as usual or undo (but not redo) moves.
 See sample files in folder `./games`.
+Note that the value of *self crossing links* is applied when loading a game.

 #### *.T1j

-twixtbot-ui only reads the move history and the player names, i.e. all other settings like *starting player* and *pierule?* are ignored.
+All rows except those for moves and player names are ignored.
 Each game is considered "unswapped" with player 1 to start.

-You can also prepare T1j-like files in an editor: The first 13 lines need to be comments except lines 4 and 5 for the player names.
+You can prepare T1j-like files in an editor: The first 13 lines need to be comments except lines 4 and 5 for the player names.
 Append one line per move in upper or lower case with *swap* and *resign* being valid moves.
 Note that these files cannot be read by T1j.

 ```
 #